acdh-oeaw/arche-static-text/README.md

 # arche-static-text

-This repo is providing the actual text or ARCHE - About our service pages.
+This repo is providing the PDF content for the ARCHE static pages.

-The website is fetching this repo to display the actual static text in ARCHE.